zcgkiller/Design-and-Delivery-of-siRNA-Therapeutics/Evaluation of siRNA Stability and Interaction with Serum Components Using an Agarose Gel-Based Single-Molecule FRET Labe.md

 5. The gel should be prepared without addition of any nucleic acid stain (e.g., Ethidium Bromide, Gel Red).
 Indeed, the imaging of the siRNA on the gel will rely on the presence of the fluorophores.
 Please note that for small oligonucleotides, a high percentage agarose gel is usually suggested to obtain a good resolution of the ladder.
 In this experiment, the ladder is not needed and we recommend employing a low-resolution gel to reduce the agarose background.

 6. Work in a RNase-free area and keep all tubes in ice.
-Please note that in Table [1](clbr://internal.invalid/OEBPS/html/485053_1_En_4_Chapter.xhtml#Tab1) samples are numbered after the loading order on the agarose gel.
+Please note that in Table 1samples are numbered after the loading order on the agarose gel.

 7. Exposure time should be optimized based on gel thickness and instrument features.
 We recommend testing different exposure times before saving a protocol in the machine.

 8. To move the rectangular selection to the next lane, you can use the mouse or the arrows on the keyboard.
 Do not create a new rectangular selection as the selection must be exactly the same size for all lanes.

-9. As visible in Fig. [2a](clbr://internal.invalid/OEBPS/html/485053_1_En_4_Chapter.xhtml#Fig2), if the resolution of the gel is high, it is possible to observe a slight shift of the siRNA band in parallel with fluorescence color shift that is due to the siRNA degradation.
+9. As visible in Fig. 2a, if the resolution of the gel is high, it is possible to observe a slight shift of the siRNA band in parallel with fluorescence color shift that is due to the siRNA degradation.

 10. We have encapsulated our FRET-siRNA with peptide SRCRP2-11R, peptide TAT, and lipofectamine 2000 (Thermofisher) in 1% human serum for 30 min.